 I'm Mikael Vejdemo-Johansson, a mathematician, postdoctoral researcher, programmer, system administrator, photographer and amateur musician.

 I got my Fil.Mag.
 (M.Sc.) in Mathematics at Stockholm University in 2005.
 I got my doctorate at Friedrich-Schiller-Universität Jena, Germany, in 2008.
-Since then I have been at Stanford as a postdoctoral researcher.
-For further academic merits, please see my homepage.
+Since then I have been at Stanford, the University of St Andrews, KTH and the Jozef Stefan Institute as a postdoctoral researcher.
+For further academic merits, please see my academic homepage.

 Technical merits, please see below.